awsdocs/aws-cost-management-user-guide/doc_source/create-cost-categories.md

 You can create cost categories to organize your cost and usage information\.
 Regular accounts and the management account in AWS Organizations have default access to create cost categories\.
 Rules aren't mutually exclusive, and you can control the order that the rules apply in\.
 Allow up to 24 hours after creating a cost category for your usage records to be updated with values\.

-There are three major steps in creating cost categories\.
+There are five major steps in creating cost categories\.

 1. Define a name for your cost category \(for example, `business units`, `Teams`\)\.

 1. \(Optional\) Add a tag to your cost category\.
 For more information about tags, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *AWS General Reference guide*\.

+1. \(Optional\) Set the lookback period for your cost category rules\.
+The default will be set to the current month\.

 1. Write the rules to categorize your costs into cost category values \(for example, `Team-A`, `Team-B`, `Team-C`\)\.